Gżira United F.C.

 Gżira United Football Club is a Maltese professional football club from the small harbor town of Gżira in central Malta, which currently plays in the Maltese Premier League.

 History

-The club was founded in 1947, won the FA Trophy in 1973 and First Division league Champions.
-Often plays in Maroon with light blue sleeves on the shirt, with white shorts and white socks.
+The club was founded in 1947, won the FA Trophy in 1973 and became the First Division league champions.
+They often play in Maroon with light blue sleeves on the shirt, with white shorts and white socks.
 Following the club's promotion to the Maltese Premier League, they signed a sponsorship agreement with JEEP, the global SUV brand, with the agreement of organizing events for the local community.
 For the 2016–17 season the Club played in BOV Premier League for the first time ever and finished 7th place.
 In the following year 2017–18 the maroons placed 3rd place and participated for the first time in the UEFA Europa League.
 The 2018–19 season was another successful one where again Gżira placed 3rd place and assured themselves to play again in the Europa League for another time.